Resources

 Who is eligible to apply for UK PACT funding?

-Applications are open to applicants registered as not-for-profit organisations that have the knowledge, skills and experience to deliver technical assistance projects in the priority sectors outlined in the Terms of Reference for each call.
+Applications are open to organisations that have the knowledge, skills and experience to deliver technical assistance projects in the priority sectors outlined in the Terms of Reference for each call.

 Government agencies and/ or departments are not eligible to apply either as a lead organisation, or as a partner organisation within a consortium but can be listed as a beneficiary of the project.